dgaydukov/cert-aws/files/sa.md

 There are 3 ways to limit access to cf:
 * using presign url/cookie
 * use geo-restriction (whitelist/blacklist specific countries)
-* use WAF for all other restriction (for example whitelist/blacklist by list of IP addresses) If you run PCI-compliant or HIPAA-compliant workloads you should:
+* use WAF for all other restriction (for example whitelist/blacklist by IP) If you run PCI-compliant or HIPAA-compliant workloads you should:
 * enable cf access logs - save all request to access cf data
 * save all management cf request to CloudTrail